Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 - User manifest no longer has to store any information about the realms.
 The realm keys are only fetched when needed (i.e. in case of out/in sync) by using the new `workspace_get_keys_bundle` API command.
-- In case no `WorkspaceName` is available, then the realm ID is used instead.
+- In case no `RealmNameCertificate` is available, then the realm ID is used instead.
 - It is no longer possible to customize the name of a workspace only for oneself (it is possible to re-add this feature later if needed though).
 - `workspace_get_keys_bundle` allows to get previous keys-bundles if any, this is needed